nose-devs/nose2/docs/plugins/mp.rst

    The ``startSubprocess`` hook fires in each test-running subprocess after it has loaded its plugins but before any tests are executed.

-   Plugins can customize test execution here in the same was as in :func:`startTestRun`, by setting ``event.executeTests``, and prevent test execution by setting ``event.handled`` to True and returning False.
+   Plugins can customize test execution here in the same way as in :func:`startTestRun`, by setting ``event.executeTests``, and prevent test execution by setting ``event.handled`` to True and returning False.